newtork/newtork.github.io/_posts/2016-11-29-Starting-a-blog.md

 excerpt_separator: <!--more-->
 ---

 [fishi0x01][fish] encouraged me to start a developer blog.
-Thanks to him, I shall now be able to write down some thoughts, difficulties I face during development and their solutions.
+Thanks to him, I shall now be able to write down some thoughts, show difficulties I face during development and explain their solutions.

 <!--more-->